Explicit Interval Estimates for Prime Numbers: Introduction

 \subsection{Acknowledgements}

 We extend our gratitude to Tim Trudgian for suggesting this project to us and for his advice throughout its progress.
-We also thank David Platt and Richard Brent for their correspondence.
+We also thank Richard Brent, David Platt, and Olivier Ramar\'{e} for their correspondence and suggestions.